Fixed price broadband deals

 Fixed price broadband guarantees no mid-contract price rises, so the advertised price remains the same throughout the minimum term.

-Only four major broadband providers remain in the market offering fixed price broadband, and availability is limited, so it may only be an option now for some customers.
+Few major broadband providers offer fixed price broadband now, and availability can be limited, so it may only be an option for some customers.

-Fibrus, Hyperoptic, YouFibre, and Zen Internet all still offer fixed price broadband, yet most other providers have moved to inflation-linked annual price rises for in-contract customers.
+Rebel, iTalk, Fibrus, Hyperoptic, and Zen Internet, all offer fixed price broadband, yet most other providers have moved to annual price rises for in-contract customers.

 fixed price